QIWEB/QIWEB.github.io/_posts/2018-05-20-first bolg about tec.md

 before connect to the local server & remote server plz make sure you set the right environment like bolw setps

-1. set the jdk Environment variables [plz baidu yiha &rarr;](https://www.baidu.com/) if it is work right  you will see like this
+1.set the jdk Environment variables [plz baidu yiha &rarr;](https://www.baidu.com/) if it is work right  you will see like this

 (command like : java -version / java)